logos-co/roadmap/content/dst/codex/codex-scaling.md

   - "dst"
   - "codex"
 draft: false
-description: "Support improving Codex's scaling abilities and our understanding of these, using scientific testing and experiments.
+description: "Improve Codex's scaling abilities and our understanding of these, using scientific testing and experiments, leading to better scaling.
 Compare to other systems.
-Support the testnet efforts.
-Measure speed, latency, other metrics."
+Support the testnet efforts by providing base capacity.
+Measure speed, latency, other metrics.
+Give hard numbers on Codex vs BitTorrent."
 ---

 `vac:dst:codex:codex-scaling`